LaurenceHo/quasar-photo-albums/README.md

 Please check [here](https://developers.google.com/identity/protocols/oauth2) for further information.
 You will also need to set up OAuth consent screen.
 Please check [here](https://developers.google.com/identity/protocols/oauth2/openid-connect#consent-screen)
 Once you have Google OAuth 2.0 client ID, replace this property `GOOGLE_CLIENT_ID` with your real information in`.env.example` and modify file name to `.env`.
-And use the same client ID in the `lambda` folder.
+And use the same client ID in the `server` folder.

 #### Login UI

 This project uses Google OAuth 2.0 to authenticate users.
 If you don't want to use Google OAuth 2.0, you will need to implement login UI and authentication process by yourself.
 Once you set up Google OAuth 2.0 client ID and OAuth consent screen, you can access login UI by going to `http://localhost:9000/login`.
-You will also need to add your Google account information in the [DynamoDB table](lambda/README.md#aws-dynamodb) you created.
+You will also need to add your Google account information in the [DynamoDB table](server/README.md#aws-dynamodb) you created.
 If every thing is set up correctly, you should be able to login with your Google account and see the admin page as below:
 ![web-capture1](doc-images/Web_capture_1.jpeg)
 ![web-capture2](doc-images/Web_capture_2.jpeg)